CrypTools/CaesarCipher/README.md

 ## Weaknesses

-- As
+- If an attacker knows that the message has been encrypted using Caesar Cipher, he can try all shifts (b values from 1 to 25) to decrypt the message.
+This method is called bruteforce.

-- We can also use
+- We can also use frequency analysis to decrypt the message as each letter is encrypted with the same algorithm and the most common letters in english are :

 Image centered :